bpfree/westport_mussels_aoa/README.md

 ### **Issues**
 1. Munitions and explosives of concern superseded the unexploded ordnance data, so those data replaced the previous dataset in the analysis.
 Given that previously the location data had a setback distance applied to it so that the 1-dimensional points had geographic space, that setback distance was no longer required for the munitions and explosives of concern.

+2. Noticed on 6 February 2025, VMS data for all fisheries got the mean taken.
+At the time of the analysis, little guidance was provided on if the mean or the sum should get taken.

+3.